-This soup is quick to prepare, yet it is so full of flavor and aroma, no one will know it took so little time and effort to make.
+Perfect as a delicate starter or light lunch, this soup celebrates simplicity and freshness with understated sophistication—bright, aromatic, and deeply satisfying.
+Quick to prepare, yet so full of flavor and aroma, no one will know it took so little time and effort.

 3 Leeks (light green and white parts only), cleaned and chopped